-This edition was published by Eos Press on February 23, 2010 in hardcover and has 487 pages.
+It is part of the The Hollows #8 series and is a This paranormal fantasy is a hardcover edition that was published by Eos Press on February 23, 2010 and has 487 pages.

 Eighth in the Hollows or the Rachel Morgan urban fantasy series revolving around the Vampiric Charms Agency consisting of Rachel, Ivy Underwood, and Jenks.